 David Krut Projects

 In June/July 2021, Cape Town-based artist Adele van Heerden spent a month in residency at the David Krut Workshop, making prints and completing works in other media that appear in her current exhibition at Lizamore & Associates Gallery in Fairlands.
 Unlike many artists visiting the big smoke of Joburg, who produce work that focusses on the gridded, geometric and building-centric urban landscape of the city, Adele sought an urban jungle of a different kind.
 As a self-proclaimed lover of “human-made spaces which work in symbiosis with greenery and plants” Johannesburg proved to be a feast for the mind and eyes.
 Joburg is often heralded as the largest man-made forest, and is also home to many a plant-filled nook and cranny.
-The following account of Adele’s time in Joburg tells the story of the inspiration she sought, and the way these images unfolded in the workshop, alongside her paintings.
+Read on to follow Adele’s account of time in Joburg, tellng the story of the inspiration she sought, and the way these images unfolded in the workshop, alongside her paintings.

 28 June – 4 July